lennart-k/rustical/docs/installation/index.md

 1. Mount config file
 2. Alternatively specify configuration using environment variables

+!!! info
+    Note that you are expected to run RustiCal behind a reverse proxy with HTTPS.
+(The frontend will only work on non-localhost addresses with https) and clients like Apple Calendar also expect HTTPS.

 ## User management

 In case you already have an OIDC server set up, see [here](setup/oidc.md) how to set up OIDC login and maybe skip this section.